learn-co-curriculum/hs-intro-web-design-teachers-guides-box-styles/README.md

 ##Conclusion / So What?

 ### Hints and Hurdles
-<a href='https://learn.co/lessons/hs-intro-web-design-teachers-guides-box-styles' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-intro-web-design-teachers-guides-box-styles' title='SWBATS'>SWBATS</a> on Learn.co and start learning to code for free.</p>